xxoo/jsex/readme.md

 ## What is jsex?
-jsex is an extended JSON format which supports most of native javascript data types.
+jsex is a strict subset of javascript for data serialization/deserialization, which supports most of native javascript data types.

 ## How many data types does jsex support?